I think what makes us sick also causes erectile dysfunction, hypertension, diabetes, cardiovascular disease.

 At this point, you may be wondering why testosterone deficiency wasn’t listed above.
 After all, aren’t hormones and sexual health closely related?
 Indeed, erectile dysfunction and hypogonadism – the reduction or absence of hormone secretion by the gonads – are often linked; find out more about this relationship below.

 In addition to the possible causes cited in the previous section, testosterone deficiency can also be a direct cause of erectile dysfunction.
-In fact, investigation into testosterone deficiency and testosterone therapy is generally a good starting point for any patient experiencing the symptom, as testosterone deficiency has been associated with a decline in erectile function, and testosterone is inversely correlated with increasing severity of erectile dysfunction.
+In fact, the investigation into testosterone deficiency and testosterone therapy is generally a good starting point for any patient experiencing the symptom, as testosterone deficiency has been associated with a decline in erectile function, and testosterone is inversely correlated with increasing severity of erectile dysfunction.

 If a patient is found to have low testosterone, hormone therapy can improve both libido and erectile dysfunction symptomology.
 In fact, testosterone therapy has been shown to cause improvements in the areas of morning erections, erectile function, sexual motivation and satisfaction, sexual thoughts, and total erections.